What is the Highest Credit Score?

 Easier time renting: Some landlords require that you meet a minimum credit requirement in order to rent property.
 Having an excellent credit score can make it easier to rent a home.

 The number one rule is making on-time payments, as payment history is the largest component of your score.
 If you are concerned that you may miss payments, set up payment reminders or autopay to ensure that your monthly bills are paid on time.

 A missed payment can cause your credit score to drop by as much as 180 points, so it’s important to keep careful track of your due dates.

 It’s also key to keep your credit utilization ratio low.
 Your credit utilization ratio is the percentage of your available credit currently being used.
 Using a high percentage of your available credit could indicate that you are overextended and may be more likely to miss payments.

 Credit scoring models consider the age of your oldest and newest accounts, as well the average age of all of your accounts.
 Closing your old credit accounts will likely lower your average account age.
-If anything, you can charge one small item to your accounts each month and set the bill to be paid in full via autopay.
+To keep the account from being classified as “dormant,” you can charge one small item each month and set the bill to be paid in full via autopay.

-The type of credit accounts you use makes up 10% of your FICO score.
+The type of credit accounts you use makes up 10% of your FICO Score.
 The more diverse your credit mix, the higher your score is likely to be.
 Besides credit cards, many consumers have mortgages, car loans and other types of installment loans.

 But if you have a fairly healthy score and don’t need these other loans, it’s not necessary to apply for them just for the sake of having a stellar credit score.
 After all, the impact of credit mix is relatively modest.